 A broad view of the 75mm GMC M3 is shown here.
-The cab roof is absent, and the armored windshield cover folds down onto the vehicle's hood.
+The upper windshield support beam is absent, and the armored windshield cover folds down onto the vehicle's hood.
 This half-track has the double-coil idler wheel and fender-mounted headlights.
 (Picture from TM 9-710 Basic Half-Track Vehicles (White, Autocar, and Diamond T).)

 This rear view shows the stowage boxes mounted to the rear of the half-track.
 A pioneer tool rack is also mounted below the driver's door.
 (Picture from TM 9-710 Basic Half-Track Vehicles (White, Autocar, and Diamond T).)